HDMA-SDSU/HealthWebMapper2/README.md

    <img src="imgs/selection-panel.png" width=312 height=140 align="right"/>

-   *after uploading, two side-by-side maps will automatically show up within a few seconds, ignore the error message if it fades
+   *after uploading two csv files, ignore the error in map panel.
+If upload correctly, the error message will fade and two side-by-side maps will automatically show up within a few seconds
+   *The default maps will look the same showing attribute SRAID, please proceed to step 3 and 4 to select other attributes

    step 3: Choose a case or rate